-If you’ve been told you have stage 2 prostate cancer, it’s still localized.
-It hasn’t spread outside the prostate gland, but it’s more likely than stage 1 to grow and metastasize.
+If you have stage 2 prostate cancer, it is still localized to the prostate gland, but it’s

 Your doctor will recommend treatment based on several factors, including your age, overall health, and whether or not you’re having symptoms.

 Sometimes the surgeon can make the incision between the anus and scrotum (perinea) instead of through the abdomen.
-This method isn’t used as much because it doesn’t allow access to the lymph nodes.
+This method is less common because it doesn’t allow access to the lymph nodes.

 - bad reaction to anesthesia